Assessment Change Notices

 Impact on Taxes

+An increase or decrease in the assessment of an individual property does not predict whether the tax bill for that property will go up, down, or remain the same.
 Though the assessed value of your property affects your share of taxes, the actual amount you pay is determined by the budget needs of the schools, city, county, technical college, and state reforestation.
 All of these taxing bodies decide their budget needs based on services to be provided to the community.
 Therefore until the budget needs for all the taxing bodies are determined, the effect on your taxes cannot immediately be established.

-For assessing purposes improvements refer to building improvements (permanent structures) on the land.
-Land and buildings are assessed separately and then added together to determine the property's total assessment.
+For assessing purposes, improvements refer to building improvements (permanent structures) on the land.
+Land and buildings are assessed separately and then added together to determine the property’s total assessment.